Mike Leach (American football coach): Early coaching career

-In 1987, Leach began his coaching career as an assistant at Cal Poly and College of the Desert (in 1988).
+Leach began his coaching career as an assistant at Cal Poly in 1987 before moving on to College of the Desert in 1988.

 In 1989, he served as head coach of the Pori Bears in the American Football Association of Finland.

 Also in 1989, he joined Hal Mumme's staff at Iowa Wesleyan University as offensive coordinator.
 The pair spent three seasons there before moving to Valdosta State (1992–1996) and then Kentucky (1997–1998).
 The partnership was known for the development of the air raid offense, which allowed their teams to rank highly in offensive statistics and set numerous records.
 Kentucky quarterback Tim Couch became a No. 1 overall NFL draft pick.

 For the 1999 season, Leach joined the Oklahoma staff under head coach Bob Stoops.
 Oklahoma's offense, which had ranked 11th in the Big 12 Conference in 1998, improved under Leach to first in the conference in 1999.

 Texas Tech

 After one year at Oklahoma, Leach was hired as head coach of the Texas Tech Red Raiders, another Big 12 member.

 Under Leach, the Red Raiders' best finishes came with three nine-win seasons in 2002, 2005, and 2007 and an 11-win season in 2008.
 In 2002, Tech swept its in-state conference rivals Baylor, Texas, and Texas A&M for the first time since 1997 and then defeated Clemson, 55–15, in the Tangerine Bowl.
 It was the Red Raiders' first postseason win since 1995 when they beat the Air Force Falcons in the Copper Bowl.
 In 2005, the Red Raiders opened their season with a 6–0 record, their best start since 1998.
 Leach built a strong passing offense at Tech, where the Red Raiders led the NCAA in passing yardage for four years in a row.

 He inserted Kliff Kingsbury at quarterback for three years.
 Kingsbury broke the NCAA records for completions in a career.
 Kingsbury was succeeded at the position by B. J. Symons, who produced the most passing yards in a season in NCAA history.
-Sonny Cumbie followed, leading the Red Raiders to an upset of the then-4th ranked California in the Holiday Bowl.
+Sonny Cumbie followed, leading the Red Raiders to an upset of the then-4th ranked California in the 2004 Holiday Bowl.
 Cody Hodges succeeded Cumbie, and subsequently led the NCAA in passing.
 Graham Harrell, the first non-senior starting QB since Kingsbury, struggled early in the 2006 season.
 However, he showed steady improvement beginning with the game against Iowa State and ended the season with a record-setting comeback victory over the Minnesota Golden Gophers.
 Harrell also set NCAA records for passes completed in a season and career amongst others.